GeoExchange systems are the most energy-efficient, environmentally clean, and cost-effective space conditioning systems available.

 Borehole Drilling Rigs

-With our TRAK Smart Energy Systems featuring a GeoExchange system, it is the single best thing you can do to reduce the carbon footprint of your building, with the added benefits of significantly reduced energy operating costs and a more comfortable environment.
+With our TRAK Smart Energy Systems (SES) featuring a GeoExchange system, it is the single best thing you can do to reduce the carbon footprint of your building, with the added benefits of significantly reduced energy operating costs and a more comfortable environment.
 GeoExchange systems have also been referred to as earth energy systems, or geothermal heat pump systems.
 Geothermal is not a correct term or substitute term for GeoExchange.

-In a two-year study of the geothermal-heat-pump (GHP) and variable-refrigerant-flow (VRF) heating and cooling systems installed at ASHRAE Headquarters in Atlanta, the GHP system outperformed the VRF system by a wide margin, the Geothermal Exchange Organization (GEO) says.
+In a two-year study of the geothermal-heat-pump (GHP) and variable-refrigerant-flow (VRF) heating and cooling systems installed at ASHRAE Headquarters in Atlanta, Georgia, USA, the GHP system outperformed the VRF system by a wide margin, the Geothermal Exchange Organization (GEO) says.

 Drilling Boreholes Day & Night to Get the Job Done Quickly!